Yan Gomes Player Props: Cubs vs. Padres

-On Friday, Yan Gomes (.189 on-base percentage in past 10 games, 105 points below season-long percentage) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+Yan Gomes -- with an on-base percentage of .194 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the San Diego Padres, with Yu Darvish on the hill, on June 3 at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Rays.
+He had a hitless showing in his previous game (0-for-3) against the Padres.

 Yan Gomes Game Info & Props vs. the Padres